Ontario Lure Coursing Association

 On Saturday the entry was made up of 8 Afghans, 6 Borzois, 1 Scottish Deerhound, 1 Greyhound, 5 Salukis, 16 Whippets and 4 Irish Wolfhounds (total 45 Hounds).
 The Sunday trial was bigger as there were 3 Afghans and 2 Borzois added.
 There was one less Whippet entered so the total number of hounds was 49.
 As was usual for any club starting up the first time in lure coursing the result was a big financial loss to the members of $432.88, however the trials were successful

 The club became inactive for a few years but then started holding trials again in 1983.

 OLCA currently holds trials 4 times a year.
-A Spring Trial (2 days) a one day trial in conjunction with Lake Country Lure Coursers (an ASFA Club).
-One Weekend is in New Liskeard in August in Northern Ontario (6 hours North of Toronto) and we finish up the year on Thanksgiving with 3 trials and an amazing pot luck dinner.
+Two trials in the Spring; May and June.
+A weekend in New Liskeard in August in Northern Ontario (6 hours North of Toronto) and we finish up the year in October.

 check back for updates

 - Ontario Lure Coursing Assoc - May 21, 22

 - Whippet Club of Eastern Canada - June 11, 12